 See our article on job analysis for a more detailed discussion.

 Armed with the facts about the job, next think about what you are looking for in a great job.
-Since the whole point is to find the best option for you, you need to do a properly thought-through self-analysis as well.
+Since the whole point is to find the best option for you, you need to do a properly considered self-analysis as well.

-Factor Two: Analysis of Satisfaction Criteria
+Factor 2: Analysis of Satisfaction Criteria

 Everyone has a different idea of what makes a great job.
 That's why not everyone wants to be a doctor and why, thankfully, some people find that cleaning out sewers can be satisfying work.